Permanent Research Staff position at CERN-TH

 Candidates can express their interest by applying here, providing a CV and a list of three names and e-mail addresses of references, which the Search Committee may contact.
 Nominations are also strongly encouraged and can be submitted via email@example.com.
 All information about applicants, nominators and nominees will be treated in strictest confidence.
 CERN-TH has regular openings for LD staff positions and all applications, irrespectively of their submission dates, will be kept for a period of two years and considered in subsequent searches.
 For any enquiry regarding the positions, please contact firstname.lastname@example.org.

 Diversity has been an integral part of CERN’s mission since its foundation and is an established value of the Organization.
 Employing a diverse workforce is central to its success.

-The CERN-TH has openings for multiple CERN Fellowships (postdoctoral positions) each year:
+The CERN-TH has openings for multiple CERN Fellowships (postdoctoral positions) each year.
+In summary:

 - For nationals of other countries, there are non-member state fellowships.
-The deadline is usually in October for fellowships starting a year later.
-The deadline for fellowships starting in autumn 2017 has now passed.
+The deadline will be October 2024 (date and link will be provided in a due time) for fellowships starting in 2025.

 Fellow contracts usually start in the autumn of a given year (October).

 The CERN Theory Department also hosts other Fellows who are paid through external sources (Marie-Curie Fellows, Fellows supported by ERC grants, special national programmes, etc.).
 While it is possible to have such a fellowship and subsequently a CERN fellowship or vice versa, the total time spent as a fellow at CERN may not exceed three years.